scibrokes/odds-modelling-and-testing-inefficiency-of-sports-bookmakers/README.md

 ---

-By the way, you are feel free to surf over [Bookdown contest submission: Odds Modelling and Testing Inefficiency of Sports Bookmakers](https://community.rstudio.com/t/bookdown-contest-submission-odds-modelling-and-testing-inefficiency-of-sports-bookmakers/13889) or []()
+By the way, you are feel free to surf over [Bookdown contest submission: Odds Modelling and Testing Inefficiency of Sports Bookmakers](https://community.rstudio.com/t/bookdown-contest-submission-odds-modelling-and-testing-inefficiency-of-sports-bookmakers/13889) or [pdf version](https://github.com/scibrokes/odds-modelling-and-testing-inefficiency-of-sports-bookmakers/blob/master/bookdown-contest-submission-odds-modelling-and-testing-inefficiency-of-sports-bookmakers.pdf) to know the description of the paper.

 ---